abdohlman/tcma_code/README.md

 ### Description

-The pipeline used to generate the TCGA database is broken into five steps:
+The pipeline used to generate the TCGA database is broken into the following scripts:

   1. Metagenomic screening (`pathseq.sh`)
   2. Tabulation of results (`collate_pathseq_output.py`)